By Jake Ables, director of concrete promotion, Silvi Materials

 Carbonization

 Carbonization is the process of carbon dioxide (CO2) being attracted to the calcium hydroxide (CaOH2) in cement.
 The result is that free CO2 in the atmosphere is permanently absorbed by the concrete pavement.
-In a market where sustainability is increasingly valuable — and mandated — this is an incredible inherent benefit of a building material.
+In a market where sustainability is increasingly valuable — and mandated — this is an incredible inherent benefit of this building material.

 The Massachusetts Institute of Technology’s Concrete Sustainability Hub conducted a study that evaluated the CO2 absorption potential of concrete pavements.
 The organization’s models determined that 8.6 million tons of CO2 could be absorbed in the United States by utilizing concrete pavements.
 Because of the expansive concrete pavement area on industrial warehouse projects, the carbonization process provides tremendous environmental value in CO2 reduction.